Best Dogs for Small Homes With No Yard

 Not every small home works the same way.

-Some people live in a townhouse with easy access to outdoor walks.
-Others live in a compact city home with limited quiet space and a busier schedule.
+Some people live in a compact city house with great walking access.
+Others live in a quieter townhouse with a busier work schedule.
 Some want a calm companion that settles easily.
-Others want a dog with a little more energy as long as it still fits the space.
+Others want a dog with a little more playfulness, as long as it still fits the space.

 The best fit depends on your routine, your tolerance for exercise and training, and how much structure you can provide every day.